supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

   A good example can be found in `if (places[currentPlayer] > 11) places[currentPlayer] = places[currentPlayer] - 12;`.
 It is not immediatly obvious what the 11 and 12 stand for in this statement.

   Studying the code in more details will reveal that they are connected to the number of cells on your gameboard which is 12.
 The `> 11` has the same meaning and can be easily replaced by `>= 12` to simplify the extraction of a constant.
-This leads to
+This leads to:

+*Java*
 ```java

 public class Game {